MedKH1684/PhishingAPP-Cortex-analyzer/README.md

 # PhishingAPP-Cortex-analyzer
-PhishingAPP is a new application that analyzes email files in the ".EML" format.
-With its API, users can send files and receive detailed results.
-We created this custom analyzer in Cortex to simplifies the workflow for SOC analysts, allowing them to access the report directly within TheHive platform.
+PhishingAPP is a recently developed application designed to analyze email files in the ".EML" format.
+It provides an API that allows users to send their files and receive comprehensive results.
+To facilitate the analysis of email files as observables, we have integrated a customized analyzer into Cortex.
+This integration streamlines the process for SOC analysts, enabling them to directly access the report within TheHive platform.